Once you have clicked into your meeting you have a number of ways to manage your participants.

 You can amend it to suit you, and it also comes with a Session Plan slide if you wish to use it. (this could be amended for meetings and the agenda displayed on the Session plan)

-If you click to go into the meeting or lecture a few minutes early, you can then share your screen:
+If you click to go into the meeting or lecture a few minutes early, you can then share your screen by clicking on the Share content button on your control bar (this is the button with an up arrow)

-Choose your desktop (if you wish to play a video as part of your meeting or lecture, make sure you tick Include system audio)
+Choose your desktop (if you wish to play a video as part of your meeting or lecture, make sure you also select Include computer sound) or you can choose an individual window to share.

 You will then see a red line around your screen, this is the area the participants can see